|Leadership Vancouver Island – West Coast Chapter|

 LVI-West Coast Program Team

-Comprised of local leaders from our region and is designed to ensure that all communities are represented on the Advisory Committee for guidance of this leadership initiative.
+Comprised of local leaders from our region and is designed to ensure that all communities are represented on the Advisory Committee for the guidance of this leadership initiative.

 Ahousaht Education Authority